kobotoolbox/kpi/kobo/apps/accounts/docs/api/v2/me/email/create.md

 `ACCOUNT_REAUTHENTICATION_TIMEOUT` (5 minutes by default), and every method the account has available must be fresh, the password, plus MFA when it is enabled.

-This applies to browser sessions only.
-Requests authenticated with a stateless credential (token, Basic or OAuth2) carry that credential on every request and cannot record a re-authentication, so they are not gated.
+This section describes browser sessions.
+Requests authenticated with a stateless credential (token, Basic or OAuth2) are re-authenticated differently, in the request body, as described below.

 When re-authentication is needed the endpoint responds `403` without touching any email address: